 39. Exemptions under the old regulations

-(1) A exemption under regulation 6 or 7A of the old regulations that was in force immediately before the commencement day in relation to the aquatic facility continues in force under this regulation until revoked by the EDPH under this regulation.
+(1) A exemption under regulation 6 or 7A of the old regulations that was in force immediately before the commencement day in relation to the aquatic facility continues in force under this regulation until revoked by the Chief Health Officer under this regulation.

 (2) An exemption under regulation 13A or 14 of the old regulations that was in force immediately before the commencement day in relation to the aquatic facility continues in force under this regulation until the earlier of —

-(a) the exemption being revoked by the EDPH under this regulation; or
+(a) the exemption being revoked by the Chief Health Officer under this regulation; or

 (b) sections 5, 6 and 7 of the Code commencing to apply to the facility.